50 Side Jobs to Help You Make an Extra $500 or More This Month

 The apps collect data and help companies better understand web and mobile usage — such as what times of day people browse, how long they stay on websites and use apps, and what types of sites and apps are popular (or not).

-- MobileXpression for Android - After you’ve installed this app for one week, you get to play an instant rewards game for a prize (everyone wins something).
-I won a $25 Amazon gift card, but some of the other prizes include iPads & Samsung TVs.
+- MobileXpression for Android: After you’ve installed this app for one week, you get to play an instant rewards game for a prize.
+(Everyone wins something.)
+We won a $25 Amazon gift card, but some of the other prizes include iPads and Samsung TVs.

-- MobileXpression for iPhone - This one is the same but for iPhones.
+- MobileXpression iPhone: This is the same, but for iPhones.

 - SavvyConnect -- You can earn $5 per device (phone, tablet or computer) for each month SavvyConnect is installed.
 That’s a total of up to $180 per year to help rank the most popular sites and apps.
 Make sure you keep it installed at least a month to get your first $5 per device.

 6. Get a Free $10 Gift Card from Ebates